Granite Construction's (GVA) CEO James Roberts on Q3 2017 Results - Earnings Call Transcript

 Michael Dudas

-Turning to SB 1 and [indiscernible] over the next few quarters will have some interesting discussion about California politics, I'm guessing as you get the new governor or as such, but how does the funding look so far from July 1st start any change or update on how you think the monies are going to fall through in projects being led and Granite's strategy in attacking the opportunities that least are going to start to show up say over the next six to 12 months?
+Turning to SB 1 and the boil over the next few quarters will have some interesting discussion about California politics, I'm guessing as you get the new governor or as such, but how does the funding look so far from July 1st start any change or update on how you think the monies are going to fall through in projects being led and Granite's strategy in attacking the opportunities that least are going to start to show up say over the next six to 12 months?

 James Roberts